openhab/openhab-addons/bundles/org.openhab.io.azureiothub/README.md

 From the [Azure portal](http://portal.azure.com/), you need to create an IoT Hub.
 Click on the '+' sign on the upper left, search for 'IoT Hub', click create and follow the wizard.
-Once the hub is available, go to settings - Shared access policies, click `iothubowner` and copy the connection string - primary key.
+Once the hub is available, go to settings - `Shared access policies`, click `iothubowner` and copy the `connection string - primary key`.
+The first `Primary key` does not contain the adress of your Azure IoT device.
 When configuring your connector in openHAB, you need to provide this string as the parameter `connectionstring`.

 ### Mode